phpman > man > CREATE_FUNCTION(7)

 A positive number giving the estimated execution cost for the function, in units of

-If the cost is not specified, 1 unit is assumed for C-language and internal functions,
+the cost is not specified, 1 unit is assumed for C-language and internal functions, and

 ROWS result_rows

-the function to return.
-This is only allowed when the function is declared to return a
+function to return.
+This is only allowed when the function is declared to return a set.

 SUPPORT support_function